Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 Each candidate profile includes:

 Strengths - Key areas where the candidate strongly aligns with job requirements (e.g., high-demand skills, relevant experience, domain expertise)
-Gaps - Missing or weaker areas compared to the job description (e.g., skill gaps, insufficient experience in specific domains)
-Matching Evidence - Direct excerpts or references from the resume that justify the identified strengths and gaps
+Gaps - Missing or weaker areas compared to the job description (skill gaps, insufficient experience in specific domains) Matching Evidence - Direct references from the resume that justify the identified strengths and gaps

 <img width="449" height="403" alt="Screenshot 2026-04-27 at 19 14 54" src="https://github.com/user-attachments/assets/78df1738-62fe-42d7-92a8-1d7fcc183132" />